The Theory of Communicative Action

 This framework of feedback rests on the argument called universal pragmatics - that all speech acts have an inherent telos (the Greek word for "purpose" or "goal") — the goal of mutual understanding, and that human beings possess the communicative competence to bring about such understanding.
 Habermas promotes the model of "deliberative democracy", based on the participation of civil society and a consensus between rational citizens.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Theory of Communicative Action" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Theory of Communicative Action" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools